monktastic/blog/pages/dream/consciousness.md

 "consciousness" that magically links the two.
 Or rather, while that model of reality may be useful, it's not your actual experience of the world -- even though it has always seemed like it due to unexamined conceptualization.
-Instead, this shimmering show you call "life" or "reality" is entirely made of consciousness -- merely experiencing or illuminating itself.
+Instead, this shimmering show you call "life" or "reality" is entirely *made of consciousness* -- merely experiencing or illuminating *itself*.

 So now what do you do with a belief like "consciousness exists" or "consciousness does not exist?"
 You discover, directly, that those beliefs are